MendelBak/Bystander/Readme.md

 - DONE Check all packages and upgrade if needed.
 - DONE Install UI Kitten.
 Design and create layout (including nav. hamburger menu + sliding sidebar menu?), theme, color palette, etc.
 - DONE Comment out Details page.
+- In order to prevent Android from hibernating the app, when unused for long periods of time, make he app an active device admin app. (https://developer.android.com/training/monitoring-device-state/doze-standby#understand_app_standby)
 - Rewrite notifications service.
 - Ensure event persistence.
 If a user kills the app, or the app crashes, during an event, it must return to the correct state after opening it up again.
 - Work on user flow.
 (Users coming from clicking on notification.
 Heroes who are also Bystanders.
 Auto dial 911?)